 “Is it contributing to the world?
 Why do we need this?”

 “Does this improve on the experience of existing products?”

-They saw young designers as “future shapers of the tools of everyday living”, and they insisted we make a positive impact.
+They saw young designers as “future shapers of the tools of everyday living”, and they insisted we were there to serve people.
 But they also asked questions that sought to validate or invalidate all manner of micro-decisions we were making aesthetically:

-“If you took away this element from it, would the rest of the design cry at its absence?”
+“If you took away this element, would the rest of the design cry at its absence?”

 In a word, they taught us to think critically about the myriad stuff in our lives in the two principal ways that design effects people: aesthetically (graphic and spatial design) and functionally (how it works).

 On graduation, I joined my friend and fellow Pratt alum Matt Mitchell in introducing ourselves to community gardeners in the Lower East Side of Manhattan.
 At a community meeting, we offered to help them to design and build whatever they wanted in their neighborhood park.
 They decided to rebuild their decaying wooden amphitheatre, which in the early 1970s had been designed and built by public artist Gordon Matta-Clark.
 Public artists typically viewed the public as consumers of their product, whereas Matt and I wondered if this disempowered the public.
 We made a pact that we would never design without people from the neighborhood designing alongside us.
 Over the span of 2.5 months we collaborated with 140+ neighbors after work each weekday evening and all day on the weekends.
 Together, we collected stones from all over New York City’s abandon lots, and built a four-tier stone amphitheatre that still stands at 9th Street and Avenue C.